smeup/jariko/README.md

 ## Autoformatting

-It can be performed using the task `formatKotlin`.
+It can be performed using the task `ktlintFormat`.

 ## Credits